Disservin/fastchess/README.md

 You can format the code with clang-format by running `make format`.
 After making changes to the man file, you need to run `make update-man`.

+Maintainers can find the release procedure in [RELEASE.md](RELEASE.md).

 ## Maintainers & contributors

 The following people have push access to the repository: